-Alternate Director to Zhehong Luo Qualifications: BSc, MSc
+Alternate Director to Zhehong Luo - appointed as non-executive director on 28 October 2022

+Qualifications:

+BSc, MSc

+Experience: Qiang Cher

-Qiang Chen is Managing Director of West Minerals Pty Ltd, one of the Company's Experience:
+Qiang Chen is Managing Director of West Minerals Pty Ltd, one of the Company's largest shareholders.

-largest shareholders.
 Mr Chen, a resident of Perth, has extensive experience in international commodities trading and private equity investment.
 In the 1990's he was the Marketing Manager of China Metallurgical Import and Export Corporation.